stevemenezes/GITS/README.md

 #### gits push
 This pushes all the local changes of origin to the branch specified.

+#### gits checkout
+This command switches between two branches.
+The function takes branch name as input and returns True for successful execution or False otherwise with an exception.

+#### gits unstage
+This command moves files from staging area to the working directory.
+These untracked files will not be considered for the upcoming commits.
+The function filenames as input to move from staging area to working directory and returns True for successful execution or False with an exception.

 Note: More functionality are being added to this project.
 Please refer to the 'issues' tab for more information.
 In case you want to contribute to this project , please refer to 'Contributing.md' file.